• Skip to primary navigation

 Bhajis Arte frying in hot oil

 Fry until both sides are golden brown and crispy.
 Transfer them to a cooling rack placed over a baking pan.
-Serve warm with raita or any other favourite dip/chutney of yours.
+Serve these crispy Indian fritters warm with raita, mint chutney, or mango chutney.

 pakoras are served with raita